zhwzein/Killua-Zoldyck/README.md

 ## Killua-Zoldyck

-> Script WhatsApp Bot Using Library Baileys
+> Example case from my Rest APIs for WhatsApp Bot

+> User must have zenz apikey to use this repo, register [here](https://zenzapi.xyz/) to get apikey

-> This Script is for everyone, not for Sale!
+> This Script WhatsApp Bot Using Library Baileys & Script is free for everyone, not for Sale!

 </br>